 The euro (€) is used in the Republic of Ireland.

 As part of the UK, Northern Ireland uses the pound sterling (£).

 Find out more about money, banking and credit cards in Ireland

 Two countries means two capital cities.

 Dublin is the capital of the Republic of Ireland.
-It's also the largest city on the island and the gateway city for our small-group tours.
+It's also the largest city on the island.
+All of our small-group tours depart from Dublin.